anccduarte/SIB/README.md

-# Intelligent Systems for Bioinformatics
+# SIB

 ## Curricular Unit
+SIB - Intelligent Systems for Bioinformatics
-Masters in Bioinformatics, University of Minho, 2022-2023.
+Masters in Bioinformatics, University of Minho (2022-2023)

 ## Description